Entorkrasniqi/Entorkrasniqi/README.md

 #  About Me:
 Information Technology student at Metropolia University of Applied Sciences and entrepreneur specializing in software engineering.
-Experienced in Java, JavaScript, Python and Kotlin.
+And also Founder of Vire Software.
 Delivered multiple client projects across software, web, and mobile platforms.
 Strong teamwork and problem-solving abilities.

 ##  Socials: